JRH89/react-unit-tests-js/README.md

 # react-unit-tests-js

-This project demonstrates a home page, simple sign-up and sign-in page with basic authentication functionality, and Jest tests to ensure the components works as expected.
+This project includes a home page, simple sign-up and sign-in page with basic authentication functionality, several other components, and Jest tests to ensure the components works as expected.

 ## Project Description